As a divorce professional, I’ve had a front-row seat to countless divorces over the years.

 Avoid Trying to Resolve the Issues On Your Own

-It’s natural to want to plan for the future, so you may want to start hashing things out now with your soon-to-be-ex on things like alimony, child custody, child support, dividing marital assets, etc.
+When preparing for a divorce as a man, it’s natural to want to plan for the future, so you may want to start hashing things out now with your soon-to-be-ex on things like alimony, child custody, child support, dividing marital assets, etc.

-But be careful, because that can backfire.
+But be careful because that can backfire.

 Unless you’re a divorce expert, how do you know what a fair divorce settlement looks like?
 Or how alimony or child support works in your state?

 Or what the tax implications of certain decisions might be?

 If you read something on the Internet, you can’t be sure it’s accurate or true.
 Or that it’s even relevant in your situation.

 It’s better to wait until you’ve chosen a divorce professional to help and guide you through resolving all the required issues based on your situational complexities.